The auther is a research enthusiast. She studied botany and zoology as major subjects in her bachelor programme.

 Elephants are also known as ecosystem engineers.
 They maintain the ecosystem of their habitat, which helps other animals to thrive.
 In dry and hot weather, they dig the land to make watering holes from which other animals can drink water.
 They find and dig underground water with the help of their trunk, tusks and feet.

 Being a huge and valuable animal, they attract tourist toward themselves.
 People always want to watch and ride on them due to their friendly behaviour and unique body type.

 Many plants and trees rely on elephants for their survival.
 As elephant eat seeds of plants and trees and these seeds need to pass through the digestive system of an elephant to germinate.
 Elephant's dung contains these seeds and spread them from one place to another.

 They play a significant role in shaping their habitat.
 They make pathways for other animals in the forest by grazing.
 They make paths for sunlight to reach on the ground in the forest, essential for many trees and plants.
-Even footprints of elephant have an advantage: when the holes of footprint filled with water, they provide shelter to tadpole and other small organisms.
+Even footprints of elephant have an advantage: when the holes of the footprint filled with water; they provide shelter to tadpole and other small organisms.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.

 © 2020 EK Jadoon

 EK Jadoon (author) from Abbottabad Pakistan on August 23, 2020:

 Thank you, Bill.
 Your words mean a lot to me.